CoderXL/UUDatePicker/README.md

     textfield.inputView = datePicker;

-anyway, the code still has many deficiencies need your participation to make it perfect.
+####anyway, the code still has many deficiencies need your participation to make it perfect.
--